LanceHackman/Project04_ML/README.md

 This an AI that predict the scansion of a line of Latin Hexameter Poetry.

+# Project Overview

+The project trains 3 separate ML models: CNN, RNN(LSTM), and Transformer.
+These models can be run in Main.py, along with a base Macronizer, to answer questions on Hexameter.co.
+The code is a self-sufficent cycle, because better code gets lines from Hexameter (my source of data) much faster.

 # Instruction to run it

 You need several packages installed first.
 Make sure that they are updated.